 Access to sex education is a basic right that young people should have access to.
 Effective sexual health programme reduces sexually risky behaviour and curbing sexual exploits.
+TLDP empowers adolescents to make their own decisions about their bodies and their futures by changing community norms related to gender, adolescent sexuality, early marriage, and childbirth.

 Untreated STDs acquired through sexual activities and needle use put an individual at risk of contracting HIV/AIDS.
 Getting tested is always advised as the gate way to knowing one’s status.